Hayling Island branch line: A new start

 While the work was at a standstill, Francis Fuller (1807 – 1887) was active in acquiring land on the island.
 He saw the potential of the island for leisure purposes, including a race track and other amenities.
 Fuller noted that the railway construction across the mudflats was prohibitively expensive, and he had the line resurveyed, to reroute it across hard ground.
 He acquired the necessary land himself, and engaged a contractor, Frederick Furness.
-He got the necessary authorising Act for the change on 12 August 1867.
-Work had been in progress in anticipation of the Act and Fuller made a private passenger journey on the line on 28 June 1867.
+He got the necessary authorising act of Parliament, the Hayling Railways Act 1867 (30 & 31 Vict. c. clxxxix) for the change on 12 August 1867.
+Work had been in progress in anticipation of the act and Fuller made a private passenger journey on the line on 28 June 1867.
 An inspection of the line for the Board of Trade, required for public passenger operation, took place on 4 July 1867, but here were numerous shortcomings and approval was refused.
 The Board of Trade inspecting officer made a further visit on 15 August 1867, and this time approved passenger opening.
 As well as technical defects there was an unauthorised level crossing at Langstone.
 As matters developed, the crossing was condoned and never converted to a bridge as authorised.
 A full public service was begun on 16 July 1867.
 This was immediately prior to the first day of a race meeting arranged by Fuller.

 The line now terminated at South Hayling (later renamed Hayling Island).
 The originally intended commercial destination and dock at Sinah Point was no longer in consideration.
 The sum of £82, 275 had been expended; this can be compared with the original paid up capital of £54,564 with a further £21,300 raised for the South Hayling extension of 1864.
 This left a debt of £11,321, and the company was forced into the hands of the official receiver in 1869.

 Operational considerations

 Train service

 The train service was operated by Furness, the contractor for the construction.
 Eventually the company needed to buy capital equipment, including locomotives, and had no means to do so.
-However the London Brighton and South Coast railway (LBSCR) agreed to lease the line from January 1872, and Furness’s operation came to an end.
+However the London Brighton and South Coast railway (LBSCR) agreed to lease the line from January 1872, and Furness's operation came to an end.
 The LBSCR used Stroudley A1 0-6-0 tank engines, known as "Terriers", and four-wheeled coaches.